 Intellectual Property: Intellectual property created using NFWF awards may be copyrighted or otherwise legally protected by award recipients.
 NFWF may reserve the right to use, publish, and copy materials created under awards, including posting such material on NFWF's website and featuring it in publications.
 NFWF may use project metrics and spatial data from awards to estimate societal benefits that result and to report these results to funding partners.
-These may include but are not limited to: habitat and species response, species connectivity, water quality, water quantity, risk of detrimental events (e.g., wildfire, floods), carbon accounting (e.g., sequestration, avoided emissions), environmental justice, and diversity, equity, and inclusion.
+These may include but are not limited to: habitat and species response, species connectivity, water quality, water quantity, risk of detrimental events (e.g., wildfire, floods), carbon accounting (e.g., sequestration, avoided emissions).